Hail storms in Calgary

 - I replaced (or plan to replace) my roofing with Class 4 rated roofing system that meets the impact rating for UL2218 (Underwriters Laboratories Inc.) or FM4473 (Factory Mutual Approvals)

-- I used a contractor who is a member of the Alberta Allied Roofing Association or Alberta Roofing Contractors Association or have a roof inspection report, confirming proper product and installation
+- I used a contractor who is a member of the Alberta Allied Roofing Association or Alberta Roofing Contractors Association at the time of installation or have a roof inspection report, confirming proper product and installation

 - I have a receipt and proof of purchase (semi-detached properties require receipts for the full roof on both homes) for the roof installation and inspection (if applicable)

 Any roof that was installed by a non-member at the time of installation must be inspected to ensure compliance with the Resilient Roofing Installation Checklist.

 Acceptable roofing materials include, but are not limited to: